Open Access Research - July 10 - 16

 As historians, we aren't all that accustomed to sharing our research notes.
 We go to the archives, we take our photographs, we spend hours pouring over documents, photographs, diaries, newspapers... why should someone else benefit from our work?

 There are a number of reasons why you should want to do this.
-Over the two weeks of this module, we will read and discuss the arguments advanced by various historians, including
+This week we will read and discuss the arguments advanced by various historians, including

 - Trevor Owens